Aeronautical Engineering Degrees

 Teaching is primarily lecture-based, with students also completing coursework and laboratory exercises, attending tutorials and participating in field trips.
 Group work and group design work may be an element, with independent study expected in all degree programs, and assessment divided between examinations and coursework projects.
 Depending on your chosen institution’s facilities, you may be able to attend lectures given by experts in the aerospace industry, and even experience rides in a flight simulator.

 Entry requirements for aeronautical engineering degrees

 You’ll need to be highly competent in mathematics and physics in order to apply – expect your competency in these two subjects to be rigorously tested.
 And, if your degree is taught in English and you are an international student, you may need to prove your proficiency through a standardized exam such as the IELTS or take an English language course prior to commencing your degree in order to obtain a student visa or entry into the program.

-Aeronautical engineering topics
+Aeronautical engineering specializations

 Technically, your aeronautical engineering degree will be specialized from day one, as you will be concentrating on a specific field within engineering.
 Nonetheless, you will be incorporating many common engineering concepts into the subject of aeronautical engineering.
 As with any engineering course, therefore, you will likely start with a grounding in mathematics, physics, mechanics and electronics – all essential topics for the designing, building and testing of aircraft.